Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/edges.rst

 A numerical value between ``-1`` and ``1`` can be entered for precision.

-In *Proportional* mode, :kbd:`Wheel`, or :kbd:`←` and :kbd:`→` changes the selected edge for calculating a proportion.
+In *Proportional* mode, :kbd:`Wheel`, or :kbd:`Left` and :kbd:`Right` changes the selected edge for calculating a proportion.
 Unlike *Percentage* mode, *Proportional*

 Holding :kbd:`Ctrl` or :kbd:`Shift` control the precision of the sliding.